itdesign/kubernetes-workshop/docs/tutorial/00-get-started/01-setup-account.md

 # Setup your Account

-Before we can begin with launching our first Kuberentes workloads we need to setup our development environment.
+Before we can begin with launching our first Kubernetes workloads we need to setup our development environment.

 ## Open your Google Cloud project